-The pedagogy program is a thriving community of researchers, faculty and students who are committed to merging scientific research with intuitive knowledge.
+The pedagogy program is a thriving community of faculty and students who are committed to merging scientific research with intuitive knowledge.

 Janette E. Ogg Voice Research Center (JOVRC)